How to Clean Food Processing Equipment: Nitty Gritty Details to Consider

 As a food manufacturer, nothing is more important to you than making sure the food you’re producing is safe for people to consume.
 And besides working in the food industry, you’re also a consumer.
 When you’re in the grocery store shopping for your own food, you’re trusting that food manufacturers like you are following the right procedures and cleaning their equipment properly.

-If you’re trying to improve your cleaning procedures or just want a refresher to make sure all your employees are cleaning to the proper standard, keep reading to learn how to properly clean and sanitize equipment in your food processing plant.
+Whether you need to improve your cleaning procedures because of COVID-19 or just want a refresher to make sure all your employees are cleaning to the proper standard, keep reading to learn how to properly clean and sanitize equipment in your food processing plant.

 Why are Cleaning and Sanitation Procedures in the Food Industry Important?

 People buy your products.
 Thousands (if not millions) of consumers trust your brand and rely on your products to help feed themselves and their families.
-But what happens if people start getting sick from your products as a result of a contamination?
+But now you’re faced with a new challenge: Managing concerns of COVID-19’s effects on food processing.

 The ultimate goal of cleaning and sanitizing equipment is to make sure any particles that can contaminate your food products have been removed.
 Your employees are cleaning to: